Home » The DoJiggy Fundraising Blog » 501c3 Raffle Rules and Regulations (for US Orgs)

 Now that we’ve gotten through the legalities and tax implications, let’s dive into some best practices to make your organization’s raffle a smashing success:

-• Clear Communication: Make sure the terms of your raffle, including prize details, drawing date, and ticket price, are explicitly communicated.
+- Clear Communication: Clearly communicate the terms of your raffle, including prize details, drawing date, and ticket price.
 Transparency fosters trust and encourages participation.

-• Prize Appeal: The more enticing the prizes, the more tickets you’ll sell.
-Cash prizes are a hit, but unique or creative prizes that resonate with your audience can be just as successful.
+- Prize Appeal: The more enticing the prizes, the more tickets your group will sell.
+Cash prizes are always a hit, but unique or creative prizes that resonate with your audience can be just as successful.

 Wrapping Up

 Fundraising raffles can be a thrilling way to raise funds and engage your community.
-But, they also require careful planning, a thorough understanding of the 501c3 raffle rules, and compliance with state laws.
-Stay informed, plan carefully, and consult with legal experts to ensure a smooth and successful raffle event.
+But, they also require careful planning and a thorough understanding of the 501c3 raffle rules.
+Stay informed, plan carefully, and consult legal experts to ensure a smooth and successful raffle event.
 Remember, at the end of the day, the goal is to have fun while raising funds for your cause!